akumar901/ionresolver/README.md

 | 788.521 | PC(32:0) | [M+K]+ | epoxidation | 0.739 |

-Three of four derive from potassium adducts, which is worth checking rather than assuming — a pattern that concentrated on one adduct would suggest an unmodelled adduct relationship rather than real chemistry.
+Three of four derive from potassium adducts, which is worth checking rather than assuming, a pattern that concentrated on one adduct would suggest an unmodelled adduct relationship rather than real chemistry.

 **The FDR interval is wide on purpose.** The point estimate moves by roughly